aclark4life/plock/README.rst

 plock
 =====

-A Plone Installer for the Pip-loving Crowd
+A Plone Installer for the pip-loving Crowd

 .. image:: https://travis-ci.org/aclark4life/plock.png?branch=master

 Installation
 ------------

-Plock primarily exists for one reason: to enable the installation of Plone with Pip.
+Plock exists to enable the installation of Plone with pip.

 ::